CPC Definition - Subclass G06N

 This place covers:

-Physical computer controlled mechanical devices emulating/simulating existing biological life forms mainly implemented as physical robots in the form of animals (pets) or humans (humanoids or androids).
-These robots can be standalone or work in groups (e.g. Robocup team of robotic football players).
+Computing arrangements emulating/simulating existing biological life forms mainly implemented as physical robots in the form of animals (pets) or humans (humanoids or androids).
+These physical entities can be standalone or work in groups/swarms (e.g. Robocup team of robotic football players).

 This group does not cover purely mechanical devices: there should always be some computer involved.